The following measures can help limit the development of moles and the main complication of moles — melanoma.

-The best way to catch potential problems at an early stage is to become familiar with the location and pattern of your moles.
-Examine your skin carefully on a regular basis — ideally once a month, especially if you have a family history of melanoma — to detect early skin changes that may signal melanoma.
+Become familiar with the location and pattern of your moles.
+Regularly examine your skin carefully to look for skin changes that may signal melanoma.
+Ideally, do self-exams once a month, especially if you have a family history of melanoma.

-Remember to check areas that aren't exposed to sunlight, including your scalp, armpits, feet (the soles, toenails and between the toes), palms and fingernails, genital area and, if you're a woman, the skin underneath your breasts.
+Do a head-to-toe check, including your scalp, palms and fingernails, armpits, chest, genital area, feet (the soles, toenails and between the toes), and between the buttocks.
 If necessary, use a hand-held mirror along with a wall mirror to scan hard-to-see places, such as your back.
-People with dysplastic nevi are at greater risk of developing malignant melanoma and may want to consider having a dermatologist check their moles on a regular basis.

-To detect melanomas or other skin cancers, use this A to E skin self-examination guide:
+To detect melanomas or other skin cancers, use this ABCDE skin self-examination guide:

 - A is for asymmetrical shape.
 Look for moles with irregular shapes, such as two very different-looking halves.

 - B is for border.
 Look for moles with irregular, notched or scalloped borders.

 - C is for color.
 Look for growths that have changed color, have many colors or have uneven color.

 - D is for diameter.
 Look for new growth in amole larger than 1/4 inch (about 6 millimeters).

 - E is for evolving.
 Watch for moles that change over weeks or months.